top of page

 How often can I change my place of study with a student visa?

 Your student residence permit will be extended as long as you expect to be able to achieve your academic goals.
-Depending on your average study time, after a certain period of study, the immigration office will request a study forecast from the university stating when you expect to successfully complete your studies.
+Depending on your average study time, after a certain period of study, the immigration office will request a study prognosis from the university stating when you expect to successfully complete your studies.

 How much does a residence permit to study in Germany cost?